sophiacofone/Bayes-Rule-Visualization-Spotify/README.md

 ![Bayes Rule](images/bayesimg5.png)
 Our posterior tells us the most probable value of theta given our data, which is the most probable value of our model!
 We can see how with only 25 flips, even though our coin was heavily biased at .8, our distribution shifts only slightly to the right.
 As more flips happen, we continue to update our belief about the coin and become more convinced that it is in fact biased.

-NOTE: I used numpy, matplotlib, and scipy to support my calcualtions and create the visualizations you see above.
+NOTE: I used numpy, matplotlib, and scipy to support my calculations and create the visualizations you see above.
 Please reference the files below for details.
 ```
 coin_binomial_dist.py
 coin_bayes.py